Your newly created Power-Up can be started in a number of ways:

 Option A: Use Development Mode to develop locally with a tunnel

-Using development mode will perform everything you need to get up and running locally.
-This is great for when you are writing the code while it’s being tested alongside a browser.
+Using development mode will provide everything you need to get up and running locally.
+This is great for when you are writing the code and testing it alongside a browser.
 Start by typing the following command on your command line, within the generated Power-Up directory:

 When you run